JAY301/ml_service/README.md

 # Deploy Machine Learning Models with Django

-This is a source code from the tutorial available at [deploymachinelearning.com](https://deploymachinelearning.com)
+This code is inspired from the tutorial available at [deploymachinelearning.com](https://deploymachinelearning.com)

 This web service makes Machine Learning models available with REST API.
 It is different from most of the tutorials available on the internet: